 You mentioned Mobile Edge Computing (MEC) as one of the architectural changes for 5G.
 But are mobile operators ready to embrace edge computing?

 I think the industry has been struggling with MEC because nobody could come up with the applications that could produce the revenue numbers that the carriers would need.
-But if you come at it from a cost saving perspective, you can justify the platform.
+But if you come at it from a cost-saving perspective, you can justify the platform.

 Video services account for 80 percent of mobile network traffic today and that doesn’t look set to change.
-If you can break that out as quickly as possible and offload it from operator’s licensed network elements, that reduces costs.
+If you can break that out as quickly as possible and offload it from the operator’s licensed network elements, that reduces costs.
 So as part of the vEPC functionality, we developed a virtual Media Breakout Controller that does just that.
 It’s essentially a mobile edge computing application that allows early offload.
 We’ve shown that if you can offload just 40 percent of video traffic, the edge computing deployment pays for itself in one year and operators can defer capacity investments in the mobile core by more than two years.
-That also shows the amount of unprofitable traffic operators are carrying over an archaic architecture.
-Another application we’re working on puts video optimisation algorithms at the edge of the network, which results in more than a 20 percent improvement in cell site capacity.
+That also shows the number of unprofitable traffic operators that are carrying over an archaic architecture.
+Another application we’re working on puts video optimization algorithms at the edge of the network, which results in more than a 20 percent improvement in cell site capacity.

 It’s not easy for large, legacy businesses to change quickly.
 What opportunities do operators have for reinventing themselves?

 In the US, the availability of CBRS spectrum is going to reinvigorate the mobile services market.
 The spectrum will be freely available to any entrepreneur.
-Along with the ability to deploy low-cost, standalone private networks at enterprises, this spectrum is likely to unleash disruptive service models.
+Along with the ability to deploy low-cost, stand-alone private networks at enterprises, this spectrum is likely to unleash disruptive service models.

 We’ve talked a lot about cost savings, but is that enough to transform network economics?

 No. Operators can’t survive simply by taking costs out of the network.
 Revenue generation and protection are equally important.
-Mavenir has developed some of the most innovative new services, such as Multi-ID virtual lines and a mobile-first unified communications and Messaging as a Platform capabilities.
+Mavenir has developed some of the most innovative new services, such as Multi-ID virtual lines and mobile-first unified communications and Messaging as Platform capabilities.
 Each service leverages mobile operators’ existing network assets to create differentiated new services.